J Idioms

 Join the club!

-- an expression used when the other person is in the same situation (usually bad) as the speaker
+- an expression used when another person is in the same situation (usually bad) as the speaker

 "Join the club.
 None of us have enough money to go on a holiday."